ziaukhan/colearning-agentic-ai-specs/-01_preface/readme.md

 3. **Execution:** AI-assisted environments test, deploy, and refine.
 4. **Reflection:** Agents analyze performance, suggest fixes, and learn.

 This process is recursive — AIs help you design better specs, which generate better code, which produces better data, which improves the AI itself.
-It’s the feedback loop that fuels *colearning*.
+It’s the feedback loop that fuels *Co-learning*.

 ---